 The district will annually offer students in grades 7-12 instruction on the use of bleeding control stations to respond to traumatic injury.
-For more information, see Homeland Security's Stop the Bleed and Stop the Bleed Texas.
+For more information, see Stop the Bleed Texas (https://stopthebleedtexas.org/).

 Emergency Medical Treatment and Information

 All parents are asked each year to complete a medical care authorization form, providing written parental consent to obtain emergency treatment and information about allergies to medications or drugs.
 Parents should contact the school nurse to update emergency care information (name of doctor, emergency phone numbers, allergies, etc.).